evezor/b3_board/documentation/README.md

 In here, documentation for the individual board components should live.
-For example if the potentiometer on the board has a datasheet, dump it here.
+This board only contians a potentiometer